gomorpheus/morpheus-docs/library/blueprints/instance_types.rst

   * Public: Accessible by all Accounts/Tenants
 Inputs
-  Custom options presented to the user at provision time, Inputs are also created and stored in Morpheus Library Environment Prefix
+  Custom options presented to the user at provision time, Inputs are also created and stored in Morpheus Library Price Sets
+  Associate a Price Set with the Instance Type, Price sets are created in |AdmPlaSet|.
+Price Sets which are added to Instance Types become additive with any pricing which may apply on the Service Plan.
+For example, a "fixed" Price Set of $1000/month has been associated with the Instance Type.
+If this Instance Type is provisioned to an Amazon AWS Cloud, the additional fixed price would be computed along with any Price which is pre-existing on the AWS Service Plan
+Environment Prefix
   Used for exportable environment variables when tying Instance Types together in App contexts.
 If not specified, a name will be generated
 Environment Variables